Assignment 2: Bid points

 When first executed with

-“node bids-server.js
+“node bids-server.js”,

-the program creates a database named bids.db
+the program creates a database named bids.db in that same

 directory.
 This databases includes